kca0615/sortable-table/README.md

 ## The Problem

-Often enough, Gusto users need to deal with large sets of data – in this exercise, that would be a list of the cities of the world.
+Often enough, Company users need to deal with large sets of data – in this exercise, that would be a list of the cities of the world.
 We are looking to offer a delightful user experience when it comes to searching, sorting, and navigating through such datasets.

 In this exercise, we'll be focusing on these elements of your implementation: